semji/reputationvip.github.io/_posts/2015-10-05-elasticsearch-our-is-elasticsearch.md

 On the other hand, if your interest is more about security research, a good start would be to look at some pull requests done on the Metasploit framework, like [this one](https://github.com/rapid7/metasploit-framework/pull/4907).

-As I also have interest into security concerns, let's have a bit of fun by trying to make this exploit by ourselves.
+As I also have interest into security concerns, let's have a bit of fun by having a look at how one of these exploits works.

 First of all, as described in the pull request, this security breach on Elasticsearch has a **CVE (Common Vulnerabilities and Exposures)** code, which is *CVE-2015-1427*.